ln-markets/docs.lnmarkets.com/src/faq/app.md

 ## How can I open a trading position?

-To enter in a position, you must pay for your initial margin.
+To enter in a position, you must pay for your margin.
 When clicking on the button Submit, a summary of the new position pops up for confirmation.

-If you have deposited enough funds to cover the initial margin payment, your position is immediately opened.
+If you have deposited enough funds to cover the margin payment, your position is immediately opened.

 Else, you need to deposit more funds to your account.